-Make Your Own Aquarium Canopy

 - Place the canopy box and lid on your work surface, then position the hinges along the back edge, so that one leaf of the hinge rests flat on the surface of the lid, the other leaf along the back panel.
 Attach each hinge with the provided screws.

-- Attach a handle to the front of the lid, set back about 2 inches from the front edge.
+- Attach a handle to the front of the lid, set back about two inches from the front edge.

 - Carefully set the canopy back on the aquarium and make sure the lid operates smoothly.

 Adding Trim Moldings

 A key final step is to add whatever trim you want.
 You can customize this in many different ways, but it is important that the bottom trim on the canopy be installed so that it overhangs slightly to lip over the edges of the aquarium.
 This will provide a measure of stability and prevent the canopy from being jostled off the aquarium.

 One very simple means of trimming your canopy is to cut and fit simple 1 x 4 pieces to serve as a crown around the top of the canopy and an apron along the bottom.
 These pieces can be fitted around the canopy with simple butt joints, with the front and back pieces overlapping the sides.
 Or, if you are a bit more skilled, you can miter the ends of each trim piece at 45 degrees, so that the corners of the trim meet in perfect miters.